Lesa Roe

-Lesa B. Roe is an American aerospace engineer, Deputy Associate Administrator of NASA and Former Acting Deputy Administrator of NASA.
+Lesa B. Roe is an American aerospace engineer, Deputy Associate Administrator of NASA, and former acting Deputy Administrator of NASA.
 She served as the Chancellor of the University of North Texas System from 2017 to 2021.
 Most recently Solid Power Inc. named Lesa Roe to its board of directors.
 Solid Power develops solid-state rechargeable battery products for government and commercial markets, including aerospace and electric vehicles.

 Biography

 She received her bachelor's degree in electrical engineering from the University of Florida, and her master's degree in electrical engineering from the University of Central Florida.

 Roe served as chancellor of the University of North Texas from 2017 to 2021.

 Prior to becoming chancellor, Roe served as the Acting Deputy Administrator of NASA from January 20, 2017, to September 30, 2017, and was the Deputy Associate Administrator from May 1, 2014, to September 30, 2017.
-Roe has also served as the Director of NASA Langley Research Center from 2005 to 2014, the first woman to hold that position.
+Roe also served as the Director of NASA Langley Research Center from 2005 to 2014, the first woman to hold that position.
 She previously served as the center's Deputy Director from June 2004 until being named Director in October 2005.
 Roe in totality served 32 years at NASA, managed the employment of over 17,000 employees with a budget of 19.6 billion.